aradhana14nov/Prometheus-Operator-Playground/tutorials/prometheus-instance-creation-tutorial.md

 ```execute
 kubectl get pods -n operators
 ```
-You will be able to see the below output:
+You will be able to see pods:

 ```output
 NAME                                   READY   STATUS    RESTARTS   AGE